Whassup?

 Whassup? (also known as Wazzup) was a commercial campaign for Budweiser beer from 1999 to 2002.
 The first spot aired during Monday Night Football on December 20, 1999.
 The ad campaign ran in much of the world and became a pop culture catchphrase, comically slurring "what's up?".

 Origins

 The commercials were based on the short film True written and directed by Charles Stone III, featuring Stone and several of his childhood friends: Fred Thomas, Paul Williams, Terry Williams, Jimmy "Puerto Rock" Perez, and Kevin Lofton.
 The characters sat around talking on the phone and saying "whassup?" to one another in a comical way.
-The short was popular at a number of film festivals around the country was eventually sent by Steve Weinshel of C&C STORM films to creative director Vinny Warren and art director Chuck Taylor at the Chicago-based ad agency DDB, who took the idea to August Busch IV, vice president of Anheuser-Busch, who licensed the idea from C&C Storm films and signed Stone to direct Budweiser TV commercials based on the film.
+Steve Weinshel from C&C STORM films sent the popular short film to creative director Vinny Warren and art director Chuck Taylor at the Chicago-based ad agency DDB.
+They then presented the concept to August Busch IV, vice president of Anheuser-Busch.
+Impressed, Busch IV licensed the idea from C&C Storm films and enlisted Stone as the director for Budweiser TV commercials inspired by the film.
 Scott Martin Brooks won the role of Dookie when Kevin Lofton declined to audition.